SyntheticDemon/SyntheticDemon/README.md

 # 👋 Hi, I'm Pouriya Tajmehrabi!

-I'm an undergraduate student passionate about blockchain, distributed systems, software engineering, and AI research, currently focusing on improving prognosis outcomes for OSCC cancer patients.
+I'm an undergraduate student passionate about blockchain, distributed systems, software engineering and AI, currently focusing on improving prognosis outcomes for OSCC cancer patients.

 ## 📚 About Me